lambdarw/SARK/README.md

 ## 🗒️ Model Files
-This repository provides an example script for reranking inference using the SCOR reranker model.
+This repository provides an example script for reranking inference using the SARK reranker model.

 You can get the model files from the ```./model``` path, and download the ```model.safetensors``` file from [quark site](https://pan.quark.cn/s/d04abca325d9)